This page contains information on EMS operations including commonly used Forms and contact information for our IDPH Regional EMS Coordinator.

 SYSTEM APPROVED LIST OF ABBREVIATIONS:

-Per the request of our providers, we have a list of System approved ABBREVIATIONS.
+Per the request of our EMS Personnel, we have a list of System approved ABBREVIATIONS.
 Please feel free to view or print for training.

 PATIENT MEDICATION DROP-OFF: